top of page

 Tour Dates and Cost:

-This is a small group tour ideally for 8 people.
+This is a small group tour.
 You can book as an individual or couple or as a group.
-While there is no absolute minimum number of people for the tour to proceed, the cost per person will inevitably be higher as the numbers diminish and these additional charges will be discussed and agreed with you before the trip is confirmed and final payments made.
+While there is no absolute minimum number of people for the tour to proceed, the cost per person will inevitably be higher as the numbers diminish, as indicated at the top of the page, and these additional charges will be discussed and agreed with you before the trip is confirmed and final payments made.

-June 17-25 and September 9-17.
+August 29 - September 6 (2 places) and October 5-13 .
 A group booking can also request a different tour start date and we'll see if the dates can work for us.

 See below for the list of inclusions and exclusions.